UKClimbing/rockfax-app-package-issues/README.md

-# data-issues
+# rockfax-app-package-issues

-A repository tracking errata in Rockfax crag packages
+A repository for tracking errata in Rockfax crag packages.